Matt L's Posts

 YOUR FAVORITE SILENT FILM, PLEASE. about 4 years ago

 A Story of Floating Weeds

 Man With a Movie Camera

-what are paul schrader's best films over 3 years ago
+what are paul schrader's best films about 4 years ago

 Five good ones – that he has directed – that I’ve seen.

 The Comfort of Strangers – Great cinematography and camera movement.
 Well acted.